Frequently Asked Questions

 What is the difference between a counselor and a specialist?

 Every staff member at Camp Newman is a madrich (counselor).
 That means that the primary responsibility of both the specialists and counselors is to look after and care for the campers.
 However the role of a counselor and specialists are significantly different.
-Our Madrichim (counselors) sleep in cabin with the chanichim (campers).
+Our Madrichim (counselors) sleep in the same dormitories with the chanichim (campers).
 They participate in activities with the campers and have the most direct interaction with a specific group of campers.
 Our specialists organize and run our daily activities.
 They have a certain level of expertise in an area and help guide and teach the campers during hour long activity blocks throughout the day.
 There are approximately 8 activity blocks each day.
-After the full day of activities they are expected to join an assigned cabin for evening activities in addition to possibility that their program activity may also run at night.
+After the full day of activities they are expected to join an assigned dormitory for evening activities in addition to possibility that their program activity may also run at night.
 After the day’s activities are over, either the specialist or the counselor from each cabin is responsible for shmirah (evening supervision) and is with the cabin for a few hours at night.
 While the madrich sleeps in cabin, the specialists sleep in a separate living area just for the specialists called the Megurim.
-There are four specialists to a room with a bathroom in the room.
+There are four specialists to a dorm.

 What are the dates of camp?